-Some manufacturers countered this with reset tools, which had to be run regularly to keep the performance at an acceptable level.
+Some manufacturers addressed this with reset tools at first which had to be run regularly to keep the performance of the Solid State Drive at an acceptable level.
 Finally, some added garbage collection to the controller.
 Garbage Collection could run defragment operations or use TRIM to optimize the storage.

-Now, the difficult thing with TRIM is that it is only supported by Windows 7, Windows Server 2008 R2 and Linux at the moment.
+Now, the difficult thing with TRIM is that it is only supported by Windows 7, Windows Server 2008 R2 and Linux at the moment, and newer versions of those systems.
 Users who do not run those operating systems do not have access to TRIM.

 Windows users need to make sure that TRIM is working properly, especially if they notice that the performance of the Solid State Drive seems to drop significantly over time.

-We would like to introduce two options to find out if TRIM is enabled in the operating system.
+We would like to introduce three options to find out if TRIM is enabled in the operating system.